ianfr/economic-simulation/README.md

 ### Code Updates
 - DISTRIBUTED.md docs on running Boltzmannomics on an MPI cluster
 - Parallel 'study' runner using MPI that can run on clusters
+- ABMs for financial markets & diverse pool of agents
 - Create a development Dockerfile & accompanying devcontainer.json
 - Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu
 - Update the sim_factory_m module with another routine to construct simulators without file I/O